nickdoa/Java-fundamentals/README.md

 # java-fundamentals
 Welcome to my Java repository!
+All code was written and compiled in BlueJ IDE, written by me.

 ## Introduction